Joseph Binder (graphic designer): New York

-Binder created cover designs for several American and European magazines including House & Garden (March 1936), Fortune (multiple issues from 1937–1940), Women's Home Companion (January 1938), Gebrauchsgraphik (multiple issues from 1930–1938), and Graphis (1948–1950).
+Binder created cover designs for several American and European magazines including House & Garden (March 1936), Fortune (multiple issues from 1937 to 1940), Women's Home Companion (January 1938), Gebrauchsgraphik (multiple issues from 1930 to 1938), and Graphis (1948–1950).
 During World War 2, Fortune magazine invited Binder to contribute to a series of posters the magazine published in support of the war effort.

 Throughout the 1940s and 1950s Binder continued to receive awards in poster competitions for Travel in America, the American Red Cross, and the United Nations.
 His commercial work also garnered recognition.
 Posters for Ballantine Beer and Sucrets Throat Lozenges were among designs that won awards from the Art Director's Club New York.
 He created memorable advertisements and posters for A&P Coffee and Jantzen Swimsuits.
 Binder's last commercial client was United Airlines.
 In 1957 he designed a set of eight travel posters for them.
 The posters depicted destinations served by the airline including Chicago, Colorado, San Francisco and Washington, D.C.
 The design for the Washington, D.C. poster is striking in its dramatic perspective of the Lincoln Memorial.